 Namibia Breweries Ltd leverages off-the-shelf OPC software for sustainable manufacturing in a tough environment

-8 min read
+7 min read

 Mar 1, 2018 2:00:00 PM

 When you live in a remote region that is one of the most arid places on earth, you import your raw materials, and you’re making millions of hectoliters of beer a year, you have to make the most of all the resources you have and leverage what is in abundance in your location.
-Namibia Breweries Ltd. (NBL) has a long history of success in a tough environment at their Windhoek, Namibia location.
+Namibia Breweries Ltd. (NBL) has a long history of success in a tough environment at their Windhoek site.
 They have received numerous awards for their innovative approaches to meeting their information system needs.

 Process Relationships are Critical